turingschool/mod-0-curriculum/computer-setup.md

 ### Install Node

 To write JavaScript in the command line and use essential "packages" while building apps, `node` and `npm` must be on the machine. `nvm` allows us to easily change the version of node our machine is using.
-This applies to both Front End and Back End students.

 **Action Items:**
 - Install `nvm` and verify it was installed correctly by taking the following steps: